 near the town of Mentone, in DeSoto State Park, you find the

 most magnificent waterfall in Alabama, DeSoto Falls.
-Dropping

-into the heart of Little River Canyon.
+their way into the heart of Little River Canyon.

 Just above the falls stands a twenty-foot high dam, built in the 1920's by a brilliant, self-educated electrical engineer, Arthur Abernathy Miller.
 It was created to help supply power for his hydroelectric generator which was constructed below the falls.
 Today, if you cross the dam and take the trail down to the site, you find remnants of the concrete base where power was generated to supply the Alabama towns of Fort Payne, Mentone, Valley Head, Collinsville and Menlo, Georgia.
 Miller and a partner also bought 300 acres surrounding the falls to divide into building lots with plans for a community.
 Included in the plans was a park at an old fortress below the falls.
 The great depression, no doubt, played a big part in the demise of the project.

 Today DeSoto Falls is open to the public with minimal barriers.
 If you want a picture of the falls at the crack of dawn, there is no gate to bar your entrance.
 Except for a couple of warning signs and some old railings, you are free to enjoy the area in its natural state.
 I have seen young kids scamper across the narrow dam and I've seen a teenager in need of attention, disappear over the edge of the falls to stand on a narrow rock ledge.
 It is a dangerous place for those who abandon caution.
 Occasionally someone jumps from the falls and is seriously injured and I've heard of one recent death.
 I can't commend the park service enough for preserving the natural beauty of the area instead of installing chain length fence or some other atrocity for the sake of safety, like they have at other parks in Alabama.
 DeSoto Falls remains a landmark of Alabama's natural beauty.